wlh18/targeted-review-andrew/react-principles.md

 1. What is the component lifecycle?
    <details>
    <summary>Show Answer</summary>
     The react component lifecycle refers to the life and death of a component in relation to its existence on the DOM.
 It is made up of 3 parts: mounting, updating, and unmounting.
+You can think of it like the lifcycle of a frog, the frog will move from tadpole, to frog, and will eventually die.

     <img src='https://lh3.googleusercontent.com/proxy/QcKoMPU-e0I_ZkvwUN49TSLFyGo5G2JFAoXwzFphPcLLkwGVrYor1JBwyj3YXVAcmu5lqqdwD6RwrcFCfyOXXwot_zJSnx8hcw_NumFBz386pE46q3x583OnFHk49ICgWD1KMSQyOh1RTLgh4w' height='250px'>

    </details>

 2. What are lifecycle methods?